History and exam

 Diagnosis should be suspected in patients who have resided in/traveled from an area where there is ongoing transmission in the 2 weeks prior to symptom onset.
 CDC: Zika travel information external link opens in a new window

 Pregnant women who reside in areas with ongoing transmission have an ongoing risk for infection throughout pregnancy.

 Transmission to humans is primarily through the bite of an infected mosquito.
 It is most commonly transmitted by the A aegypti species which lives in tropical regions, but can also be carried by A albopictus which lives in temperate regions.
 There is emerging evidence that Zika virus could also be spread by Culex quinquefasciatus, although this has been disputed.

 Nearly all reported cases of sexual transmission involved vaginal or anal sex with men during, shortly before onset of, or shortly after resolution of symptomatic illness consistent with acute Zika virus infection.
-However, there have been 2 cases of asymptomatic male to female transmission.
+However, there have been cases of male to female transmission from asymptomatic men.
 Sexual transmission from women to their sexual partners has been reported.
 Male-to-male sexual transmission has also been reported.
 There is the possibility of oral transmission of the virus through semen.